rustwasm/wasm-bindgen/guide/src/examples/wasm-in-web-worker.md

 ## `worker.js`

-Loads our WASM file by first importing `wasm_bindgen` via `importScripts('./pkg/wasm_in_web_worker.js')` and then awaiting the Promise returned by `wasm_bindgen(...)`.
+Loads our Wasm file by first importing `wasm_bindgen` via `importScripts('./pkg/wasm_in_web_worker.js')` and then awaiting the Promise returned by `wasm_bindgen(...)`.
 Creates a new object to do the background calculation and bind a method of the object to the `onmessage` callback of the